 Let’s open its main configuration file by “vim /etc/httpd/conf/httpd.conf” command and look for the port.

-We can see “Listen 80” that shows Apache web server is working on port 80 right now.
-We will change it to ‘8080‘ by making “Listen 8080“.
+We can see “Listen 80”, which shows that the Apache web server is currently running on port 80.
+We will change it to 8080 by modifying the line to “Listen 8080”.

 Next, We will exit the vim editor and restart the Apache services by “systemctl restart httpd” command.